 - Generating and using research and evidence to support the change process.

-At the heart of the programme is V4C’s media and communications approach.
-We recognise that changing gender norms will require clear and consistent messaging over a long period, delivered from a strong brand that connects with young people.
-A key target of the programme are adolescent girls and boys (aged 16 -25), who are the adults of tomorrow, whose attitudes and behaviour are still being formed, and who will help create the clamour for change.
+At the heart of the programme was V4C’s media and communications approach.
+We recognised that changing gender norms required clear and consistent messaging over a long period, delivered from a strong brand that connected with young people.
+A key target of the programme were adolescent girls and boys (aged 16 -25), who are the adults of tomorrow, whose attitudes and behaviour are still being formed, and who will help create the clamour for change.

-The programme is focusing on norm change in three key areas: violence against girls and women, women’s leadership and women’s role in household decision making.
-The programme has developed an exciting ‘Purple’ brand which has captured young peoples imagination, through a radio programme, a lifestyle website, a ‘Purple Academy’ extensive use of social media and strong linkages between the communications and other programme activities.
+The programme focused on norm change in three key areas: violence against girls and women, women’s leadership and women’s role in household decision making.
+The programme developed an exciting ‘Purple’ brand which captured young peoples imagination, through a radio programme, a lifestyle website, a ‘Purple Academy’ extensive use of social media and strong linkages between the communications and other programme activities.
 Visit the V4C online community here: http://iampurple.ng/home/purple/

-We are also targeting in particular those who have influence, including religious figures, political leaders, media and sports personalities, and activists, as well as those with more local-level social influence.
-These influencers will help provide the momentum and critical mass that will deliver long–term change in acceptable attitudes and behaviour towards girls and women.
+We also targeted in particular those who have influence, including religious figures, political leaders, media and sports personalities, and activists, as well as those with more local-level social influence.
+These influencers helped provide the momentum and critical mass that will deliver long–term change in acceptable attitudes and behaviour towards girls and women.

-Recognising that bringing about these changes in society is a complex, long-term undertaking, V4C is using a combination of strategies on social transformation from around the world, and international experience on social behaviour change and is rapidly emerging as an internationally recognised highly innovative programme in its own right.
+Recognising that bringing about these changes in society is a complex, long-term undertaking, V4C used a combination of strategies on social transformation from around the world, and international experience on social behaviour change and is rapidly emerging as an internationally recognised highly innovative programme in its own right.

-The programme has recently been featured as part of the 2016 edition of the Gender 360 Summit as an example of groundbreaking initiatives on behalf of gender equality.
+The programme was featured as part of the 2016 edition of the Gender 360 Summit as an example of groundbreaking initiatives on behalf of gender equality.

 For more about V4C please visit: http://www.v4c-nigeria.com/.